spdk/spdk/test/lvol/test_plan.md

 Call construct_lvol_bdev on a full lvol store.
 Steps:
 - create a malloc bdev
-- construct_lvol_store on created malloc bdev
+- construct_lvol_store on created malloc bdev and cluster size is equal to malloc size in bytes
 - check correct uuid values in response from get_lvol_stores command
 - construct_lvol_bdev on correct lvs_uuid and size is smaller by 1 MB
   from the full size malloc bdev
-- construct_lvol_bdev on the same lvs_uuid as in last step
+- construct_lvol_bdevconstruct_lvol_bdev on the same lvs_uuid as in last step
 - destroy_lvol_store
 - delete malloc bdev

 Expected result:
 - first call successful
-- second call return code != 0
+- second call construct_lvol_bdev mehtod return code != 0
 - EEXIST response printed to stdout
 - no other operation fails